NiklasPhabian/dissertation/C3_Spires.md

 2. The (+MODIS) gridding algorithm 'forces' there to be one observation per grid cell per day.
 On days with far-off nadir overpasses, this leads to oversampling, meaning that a single observation is associated with multiple grid cells (c.f. figure \ref{oversampling}).
 Since each grid cell has its own $R_0$, each one of those grid cells will have a different (+fSCA) estimate, but not for the right reason.
 If we compute (+fSCA) for (+^IFOV) rather than for grid cells, we circumvent this error, explaining the immediate accuracy improvement even at (+STARE) quadfurcation level 14.

 3. The $R_0$ library quadfurcation level dictates how closely $O$ and $O_0$ center locations are matched, while the viewing geometry discretization dictates how closely the footprint of the (+^IFOV) of $O$ and $O_0$ are matched.
 The closer the footprints match, the less noise from co-registration appears.
-Higher resolutions,

-	> Frew note: I think you mean quadfurcation levels, not resolutions…

-	therefore, result in higher accuracy.
-We would not expect further gains at resolutions higher than the geolocation accuracy.
+Higher quadfurcation, therefore, result in higher accuracy.
+We would not expect further gains at quadfurcation levels higher than the geolocation accuracy.

 4. The number of candidates for an ideal snow-free observation during the creation of the $R_0$ library decreases with increasing resolutions (both in terms of quadfurcation level and viewing geometry discretization).
 At too-high resolutions, some bins will end up with suboptimal $R_0$ spectra (e.g., cloud or smoke contamination), driving down the overall accuracy.